ugljanin/my-lovely-users-table/README.md

 - *my-lovely-users-table-user-clicked* for detecting when the user is displayed successfully.
 - *my-lovely-users-table-user-error* for detecting when the user is not displayed.

-Below is an example of using these two actions to create two functions for loging clicks on user in a file.
+Below is an example of code that is using these two actions to create two functions for loging clicks on user in a file.
+The code should be added in the functions.php file in the active WordPress theme.

     add_action('my-lovely-users-table-user-clicked','log_user_click', 10, 2);
     function log_user_click($date,$userid){